mmilburn/codecrafters-docker-python/README.md

 ## About the Project
 This is a finished Python implementation of the ([deprecated][deprecation-url]) codecrafters ["Build Your Own Docker" Challenge][build-your-own-docker-url].
 This code can pull an image from [Docker Hub](https://hub.docker.com/) and run a command under process and filesystem isolation.

+Note that the
+codecrafters environment doesn't support adding [python dependencies][dependencies-url] for this project so certain libraries are not available to us (e.g `requests`).

 ## Running the Code
 This code uses linux-specific syscalls so will be run _inside_ a Docker container.